-For instructions on setting up a recovery system, refer to the system administration manual for your specific system, Chapter 6, "Managing the File System."
+Note For instructions on setting up a recovery system, refer to the System Administration Tasks manual.

-For detailed specifications on recovering files that have been backed up, see frecover(1m) in the HP-UX Reference.
+For detailed specifications on recovering files that have been backed up, see frecover(1M) in HP-UX Reference.

 Your ability to recover data after user error or system failure will endear you to coworkers and management alike.
 More importantly, recovery of current data is critical to protecting computerized information.
 Observe the following precautions: